 Mark worked an an accountant at Schwarzkopf before overseeing the establishment of Integrity Music Australasia in the early 1990s and serving as the organisation’s CEO until 1997.
 Mark has also served long terms in executive roles with Toowoomba City Church and Toowoomba Christian College.
 He serves on several boards and is married with four children.

-David a director of Interport Cargo Services Pty Ltd, a 50-year-old company located at Port of Brisbane that provides port service operations and includes customs warehousing and quarantine facilities.
+David is a director of Interport Cargo Services Pty Ltd, a 50-year-old company located at Port of Brisbane that provides port service operations and includes customs warehousing and quarantine facilities.
 David has a Bachelor of Commerce majoring in accounting and finance, and is a qualified member of the Institute of Chartered Accountants.
 He is married and has seven children.
 David previously served as president of the Queensland Chamber of Commerce and Industry and a director of the Australian Chamber of Commerce and of the International Chamber of Commerce (Australia).